An infant with a birth weight between the 10th-90th percentile for their gestational age

 Delivery at 37 weeks gestation or later.

 A CPQCC QI Collaborative on optimizing growth and nutrition of very low birth weight infants.
-Grow, Babies, Grow! launches in October 2018.
+Grow, Babies, Grow! ran from October 2018 to March 2021.

 All collected information about HRIF-eligible infants receiving follow-up care in a CCS HRIF clinic, organized by birth year.
 Includes information on registration, standard visits, additional visits and client not seen discharge records.